-Phytoestrogens are chemical compounds found in nearly all plant foods in varying amounts.
+Phytoestrogens are compounds belonging to the polyphenol group.
+They are found in nearly all plant foods in varying amounts.
 They have a chemical structure similar to estrogen and have been shown to be able to weakly bind to estrogen receptors in the body.
 There are two main classes of phytoestrogens: isoflavones and lignans.
 Isoflavanes are the most potent type and are found mainly in soy (this is why so much phytoestrogen research is based on soy) and other legumes like chickpeas and peanuts as well as some fruits.
-Lignans are found in seeds, whole grains, and fruit, and other legumes.
+Lignans are found in seeds, whole grains, fruit, and other legumes.
 There are also some lesser-known phytoestrogens like coumestans and stilbenes found in cruciferous vegetables and a few other plant foods.

 Why are phytoestrogens considered a problem for women’s hormones?